 The Group works closely with its business partners on the viability of future projects, including the property types, pricing, and the timing of the new launching.
-As the Group's land banks earmarked for property development are located at strategic locations in Kuala Lumpur, the Group is optimistic that with the proper planning and correct strategy execution, the future launches should achieve a satisfactory take-up rate.
+As the Group's existing projects and the land banks earmarked for property development are all located at strategic locations in Kuala Lumpur, the Group is optimistic that with the proper planning and correct strategy execution, the current and future projects will achieve a high take-up rate.